rg-3/permanent-commit.js/README.md

 A Chrome extension that rewrites the commit URLs on a GitHub pull request to permanent URLs.

-Disclaimer: In no way whatsoever is this an official GitHub product.

 ## <a id='background'>Background</a>

 The pull request "Commits" tab links to commits using a URL that will expire